France–India relations

-With the establishment of the strategic partnership in 1998, there has been significant progress in all areas of bilateral cooperation through regular high-level exchanges at the Head of State/Head of Government levels and growing commercial exchanges including in strategic areas such as defence, nuclear energy and space.
-France was the first country with which India entered into an agreement on nuclear energy following the waiver given by the International Atomic Energy Agency and the Nuclear Suppliers’ Group, enabling India to resume full civil nuclear cooperation with the international community.
-There is also a growing and wide-ranging cooperation in areas such as trade and investment, culture, science and technology and education.
+Since the establishment of the strategic partnership in 1998, bilateral cooperation between France and India has witnessed notable advancements.
+There have been frequent high-level exchanges at the head of state/head of government levels, accompanied by an increase in commercial exchanges.
+These exchanges include strategic areas such as defence, nuclear energy, and space.
+France became the first country to enter into a nuclear energy agreement with India, following the waiver granted by the International Atomic Energy Agency and the Nuclear Suppliers Group.
+This enabled India to resume full civil nuclear cooperation with the international community.
+There also exists a growing and wide-ranging cooperation in areas such as trade and investment, culture, science and technology, and education.
 France has consistently supported India's goals for a multipolar world, led by regional democracies.